Conectividad Global en 2024

 Connectivity Gaps:

-Global Connectivity in 2024: Persistent Challenges and Notable Advances - Sin categoría - May
+Global Connectivity in 2024: Persistent Challenges and Notable Advances - Sin categoría - November

 As of early 2024, it is estimated that around 2.3 billion people, approximately 30% of the world’s population, still lack access to the Internet.
 Although this represents an improvement from 2022, the connectivity gap persists, and the pace of expansion is expected to be insufficient to achieve the ITU’s ambitious targets for universal, quality digital connectivity by 2030.